Message from the CDH CNE

 Our organization’s core values of excellence, integrity, teamwork and always placing patients first provide the platform for providing relationship based care as we meet the physical, emotional and spiritual needs of each patient and their family.
 Every decision we make is based on what is best for our patients, placing them at the center of everything we do.

 Our nurses embody this care philosophy through a professional practice environment of research, innovation, evidence-based practice, interprofessional collaboration, shared decision making, professional development, patient advocacy, volunteerism, quality improvement and patient safety initiatives.
 We believe every nurse is a leader and makes a difference in the lives of our patients and colleagues.

 We encourage and support our nurses in pursuing continued education and specialty certification.
-Our RNs in Search of Excellence (RISE) program offers career advancement to Northwestern Medicine nurses who independently seek opportunities for ongoing professional and academic growth, which ultimately enhances the quality of care that is delivered to our patients.
+Our Lead, Excel and Develop (LEAD) program offers career advancement to Northwestern Medicine nurses who independently seek opportunities for ongoing professional and academic growth, which ultimately enhances the quality of care that is delivered to our patients.